-MA 101.
+MA101.
 Beginning Algebra.
+Operations and variables, linear equations and inequalities, exponents, polynomials, factoring, rational expressions, linear equations and their graphs.

-Polynomials, factoring, equations and inequalities in one and two variables, rational expressions, rational exponents, quadratic equations, and systems of linear equations.
-Course grade: CR or F. Prerequisite: ACT Mathematics score 20 or below.
-(3) MA 102.
+Course grade: CR or F. Prerequisite: ACT Math subscore of 15-20 or MA050 with a grade of 'C' or higher.
+(3)

+MA102.
 Intermediate Algebra.
-Polynomials, factoring, equations and inequalities in one and two variables, rational expressions, rational exponents, quadratic equations, and systems of linear equations.
-Course grade: CR or F. Prerequisite: Grade of CR for MA101.
-(3)
+Polynomials, factoring, equations and inequalities in one and two variables, rational expressions, rational exponents, quadratic equations, graphing, and systems of linear equations.
+Prerequisite: MA101 with a grade of 'CR.'(3)

 MA 118.
 Mathematics I. Introduction to problem solving strategies, sets, whole numbers and their operations and properties, number theory, numeration systems, computer usage, and the historical significance and applications of these topics in the K-9 mathematics curriculum.
-Prerequisite: MA 102 with a grade of CR or MA 095 with a grade of 'C' or higher or ACT Math score of 18-20 with MA 095 placement score of 14 or higher, or ACT Math score of 21 or higher.
+Prerequisite: MA 102 with a grade of 'C' or higher or MA 095 with a grade of 'C' or higher or ACT Math score of 18-20 with required score on appropriate COMPASS placement test, or ACT Math score of 21 or higher.
 Declared education major in elementary, early childhood, exceptional child, middle school, or secondary mathematics or human environmental studies: child development option major.
 (University Studies course) (3)

 MA 123.
 Survey of Mathematics.
 A sampling of topics which mixes mathematics history, its mathematicians, and its problems with a variety of real-life applications.
-Prerequisite: MA 102 with a grade of CR or MA 095 with a grade of 'C' or higher, or ACT Math score of 18-20 with MA 095 placement score of 14 or higher or ACT Math score of 21 or higher.
+Prerequisite: MA 102 with a grade of 'C' or higher or MA 095 with a grade of 'C' or higher or ACT Math score of 18-20 with required score on appropriate COMPASS placement test, or ACT Math score of 21 or higher.
 (University Studies course) (3)

 MA 133.
 Plane Trigonometry.
 Circular functions, right and oblique triangles, identities and equations, complex numbers.
-Prerequisites: MA 102 with a grade of CR or MA 095 with a grade of 'C' or higher or ACT Math score of 18-20 with MA 095 placement score of 14 or higher or ACT Math score of 21 or higher.
+Prerequisites: MA 102 with a grade of 'C' or higher or MA 095 with a grade of 'C' or higher or ACT Math score of 18-20 with required score on appropriate COMPASS placement test, or ACT Math score of 21 or higher.
 (3)

 MA 134.
 College Algebra.
 Functions and graphs, polynomial and rational functions, exponential and logarithmic functions, and sequences.
-Prerequisite: MA 102 with a grade of CR or MA 095 with a grade of 'C' or higher or ACT Math score of 18-20 with MA 095 placement score of 14 or higher or ACT Math score of 21 or higher.
+Prerequisite: MA 102 with a grade of 'C' or higher or MA 095 with a grade of 'C' or higher or ACT Math score of 18-20 with required score on appropriate COMPASS placement test, or ACT Math score of 21 or higher.
 (University Studies course) (3)

 MA 135.
 Precalculus.
 Integrated course of College Algebra and Plane Trigonometry.
 Credit may not be received for MA 133 or MA 134 and MA 135.
-Prerequisite: MA 102 with a grade of CR or MA 095 with a grade of 'C' or higher or ACT Math score of 18-20 with MA 095 placement score of 14 or higher or ACT Math score of 21 or higher.
+Prerequisite: MA 102 with a grade of 'C' or higher or MA 095 with a grade of 'C' or higher or ACT Math score of 18-20 with required score on appropriate COMPASS placement test, or ACT Math score of 21 or higher.
 (5)